 However, the bad news is that finding the right quietest bathroom fan isn’t as straightforward as you’d think.
 Why?
 Because although the whisper-quiet operation is one of the primary considerations when shopping for a bathroom fan, it isn’t the only factor.

-Additionally, something could go wrong during the life of the unit.
+Additionally, something could go wrong during the life of the silent bathroom exhaust fan.
 When that happens, even a quiet fan can become noisy.